 2. When you enter Y, the test will cause the scanner to reboot.
-This test is no longer available with version 2.0 or later (76xx), or version 3.0 or later (75xx).
+This test is no longer available with version 2.0 or later.

 Earlier versions will display the @ character at regular intervals on the terminal.
 Each @ indicates that a group of tests have been successfully run.
 If you see the message DSP FAIL while running the test, there may be a problem with the scanner.
 Contact SICK Auto Ident, Inc. Customer Service for assistance.
 Press any key to end the test.